Home | Client Services | Claims | Contact Us

 Rented Equipment, Props, Sets and Wardrobe Camera, sound, lighting and miscellaneous rented equipment.
 Owned equipment is not covered.
 Props, sets, and wardrobe are covered.
 The insurable value should be the total value of your rented equipment, props, sets, and wardrobe from all vendors.
 Equipment insurance includes your vendors being provided with certificates of insurance naming them as loss payee in the event of a loss.
 Unlimited certificates can be issued.

-Risk Management Procedures that minimize the financial impact of a risk by identifying and analyzing potential sources of loss.
+Risk Management Procedures Procedures that minimize the financial impact of a risk by identifying and analyzing potential sources of loss.

 S